Malik (film)

 Principal photography began on 3 September 2019 and completed on 18 January 2020, with major portions filmed across Kochi, Thiruvananthapuram and Lakshadweep.
-Cinematography was handled by Sanu John Varghese.
-The film's theatrical release was postponed multiple times due to COVID-19 pandemic, and was later opted for an OTT release through Amazon Prime Video on 15 July 2021.
-The plot of the film might be loosely based on the 2009 Beemapally police shooting.
+The film's cinematography was handled by Sanu John Varghese.
+The film's theatrical release was postponed multiple times due to the COVID-19 pandemic, and was later opted for an OTT release through Amazon Prime Video on 15 July 2021.
+The plot of the film is loosely based on the 2009 Beemapally police shooting.

 The theatrical release of Malik was delayed due to the COVID-19 pandemic.
-The film was released on Amazon Prime Video on 15 July 2021 as a result of non-existent theatrical releases due to COVID-19 pandemic.
-It received acclaim from critics praising the characterisation and performances of the lead cast members especially that of Faasil's performance with many critics saying it as his career's best, direction, story, screenplay, music, cinematography and other major technical aspects of the film.
+It later abandoned plans for a theatrical release due to COVID-19 pandemic and was released on Amazon Prime Video on 15 July 2021.

 Plot

-The film follows a non-linear narrative.

-Ahammadali Sulaiman is the godfather of Ramadapally, a coastal town in Thiruvananthapuram where Muslims and Christians live together.
+Ahammad Ali Sulaiman is the godfather of Ramadapally, a coastal town in Thiruvananthapuram where Muslims and Christians live together.
 He prepares to undertake the Hajj pilgrimage in his middle years on the insistence of his Christian wife Roselyn.
 Ali and his friend Aboobacker, a political leader, are on the verge of fallout over land acquisition from the locals for a harbour project.
 At the airport, the police arrest Ali under the Terrorist and Disruptive Activities (Prevention) Act (TADA).

 The police assign Shibu, a goon to kill Ali in custody extrajudicially but he dies in an explosion.
 They then intimidate Freddy, a juvenile arrested for throwing steel bombs at the police, into doing it.
-Freddy is the son of David Christudas, Roselyn's elder brother and Sulaiman's nephew.
+Freddy is the son of David Christudas, Roselyn's elder brother and Ali's nephew.
 David was a friend of Ali's but now holds a grudge against him.

 On the police's insistence, Ali's mother Jameela meets Freddy.
 In the 1960s, the Muslims and Christians of Ramadapally lived in harmony.
 The Christian fishermen community primarily lived in its Edavathura suburb.
 Ali, David, Peter and Hameed dropped out of school and engaged in petty crimes, working for Chandran, a local goon.
 Chandran disowned them after Ali sends trash dumped at the local mosque back to the disposers.
 Ali and his friends started smuggling on their own and he sets up his own shop.

 Ali's earnestness impressed the sub-collector Anwar Ali.
 Ali asked Anwar to clear the garbage dump and build a school there.
 Wanting to settle scores, Chandran sets fire to their godown and the children working there die.
 Ali kills Chandran in retaliation.
 Anwar questions Ali, who confesses to his crime, and challenges Anwar to arrest him before Ramadapally's residents.
 Forced to leave, Anwar extracted a promise from Jameela to testify against Ali.
 Jameela asks Freddy not to kill Ali and says he should be brought before the law.
 David and his wife visit Freddy in jail and Freddy enquires why David hates Ali.